nicklockwood/XMLDictionary/README.md

 	- (NSString *)XMLString;

 Get the node and its content as an XML-encoded string.
 If the node name is not known, the top level tag will be called `<root>`.

+    - (NSArray *)arrayValueForKeyPath:(NSString *)keyPath;

+Works just like `valueForKeyPath:` except that the value returned will always be an array.
+So if there is only a single value, it will be returned as `@[value]`.

+    - (NSString *)stringValueForKeyPath:(NSString *)keyPath;

+Works just like `valueForKeyPath:` except that the value returned will always be a string.
+So if the value is a dictionary, the text value of `innerText` will be returned, and if the value is an array, the first item will be returned.

+    - (NSDictionary *)dictionaryValueForKeyPath:(NSString *)keyPath;

+Works just like `valueForKeyPath:` except that the value returned will always be a dictionary.
+So if the collapseTextNodes option is enabled and the value is a string, this will convert it back to a dictionary before returning, and if the value is an array, the first item will be returned.

 Usage